ThatDevCoder/react-ShoppingList/README.md

 # react-ShoppingList

-Created with create-react-master for an implementation of an shopping app
+Created with create-react-app for an implementation of an shopping app